junxit/us-congress-bills-110/metadata.md

 - 2007-06-21 — Placed on the Union Calendar, Calendar No. 124.
 - 2007-06-21 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-205.
 - 2007-06-21 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-205.
+- 2007-07-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-07-16 — Considered as unfinished business. (consideration: CR H7819-7820)
+- 2007-07-16 — Considered under suspension of the rules. (consideration: CR H7793-7795)
+- 2007-07-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1982.
+- 2007-07-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-16 — Mr. Hinojosa moved to suspend the rules and pass the bill, as amended.
+- 2007-07-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 350 - 49 (Roll no. 631). (text: CR H7793)
+- 2007-07-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 350 - 49 (Roll no. 631).(text: CR H7793)